AndyFul/Run-By-Smartscreen/README.md

    SmartScreen before running.
 3. Files from the User Space, with potentially dangerous extensions (scripts, most MS Office files, etc.), are not allowed to open
    (similarly to Software Restriction Policies), and the program shows an alert.
-4. Shortcuts with a command line in the 'Target' area, are always blocked and the program shows an alert.
+4. Shortcuts with a command line in the 'Target' area are always blocked, and the program shows an alert.
-5. Compressed archives not supported by Windows build-in unpacker  (.7z, .arj, .bz, .bzip, .bz2, .bzip2, .fat, .lha, .lzh, .rar, .r00-09, .rev, .xz, .zipx) are not opened - only the short instruction is displayed.
+5. Compressed archives not supported by the Windows built-in unpacker  (.7z, .arj, .bz, .bzip, .bz2, .bzip2, .fat, .lha, .lzh, .rar, .r00-09, .rev, .xz, .zipx) are not opened - only the short instruction is displayed.
 6. Popular formats related to MS Office and Adobe Acrobat Reader (DOC, DOCX, XLS, XLSX, PUB, PPT, PPTX, ONE, ACCDB, PDF) are opened with the warning instruction, and the MOTW is added to the file.
 When the standalone version is used, these documents are always